-Summit Estate’s treatment team brings compassion, a high-level of skill, and years of experience.
-With a highly beneficial 3-to-1 staff-to-client ratio, Summit Estate will make sure each client gets personalized, individualized addiction help.
+Summit Estate’s treatment team brings compassion, a high level of skill, and years of experience.
+With a highly beneficial 3-to-1 client-to-staff ratio, Summit Estate will make sure each client gets personalized, individualized addiction help.

-Our clinical, counseling, and therapy staff is equipped to deal with a wide-range of needs associated with all types of substance abuse – from psychological and medical issues to counseling and coaching.
-Our clients also enjoy delicious meals prepared by our professional chef, and a wide-range of holistic activities led by our dedicated, compassionate yoga instructor, fitness coach, acupuncturist, and many others.
+Our clinical, counseling, and therapy staff is equipped to deal with a wide range of needs associated with all types of substance abuse – from psychological and medical issues to counseling and coaching.
+Our clients also enjoy delicious meals prepared by our professional chef, and a wide variety of holistic activities led by our dedicated, compassionate yoga instructor, fitness coach, acupuncturist, and many others.

 Amy Barton-Cayton, PhD, MFT 25317, Board Certified Professional Counselor, Doctoral Addictions Counselor and Certified Addiction Specialist has been working with individuals, couples, groups and families to resolve an array of ‘dis-ease’ for 30 years.

 Amy uses a blend of developmental, existential, mindful, experiential and Buddhist psychological theories combined with methods such as CBT, Meditation, Emotional Freedom, and Re-Creation of the Self.

 In addition to private practice, Amy has worked in residential recovery as well as teaching in the UCSC Extension Certification in Drug and Alcohol Studies, and at JFKU in Holistic Psychology.
 Additionally she teaches and leads trainings internationally.
 Her first career was in Sociology so she is much concerned with the interweaving of individual and social issues.